North Korea's economic dreams are, well ... dreams

 One young North Korean woman, who has worked as a hostess in a Chinese bar for nearly 10 years, says she can never go home to North Korea and, given the lack of economic options in her home country, wouldn’t want to.

 “I like being here.
-I think I’ll never leave,” the woman surnamed Choi said as she tinkered with her South Korean-made Samsung Galaxy smartphone. ($1 = 6.2372 yuan)

-Reporting by Ju-min Park; Additional reporting by Jimmy Guan; Editing by David Chance and Jonathan Thatcher
+I think I’ll never leave,” the woman surnamed Choi said as she tinkered with her South Korean-made Samsung Galaxy smartphone.
+(Reporting by Ju-min Park; Additional reporting by Jimmy Guan; Editing by David Chance and Jonathan Thatcher)